iric-soft/km/km/tools/README.rst

 -----
 rVAF:
 -----
-rVAF reported by km currently only consider mutated events independently even if the signal at a given point may be spread between more than 2 alternatives.
+rVAF reported by km currently only considers mutated events independently even if the signal at a given point may be spread out between more than 2 alternatives.

 So, for example, if km returns multiple potential mutations: